olaniyan4m/Thenga-Project/test-navigation.md

 **Navigation**: Use bottom navigation to switch screens
 **Scrolling**: Scroll through content in each screen

-Your Pezela app now has fully functional navigation and scrolling! 🎉
+Your Thenga app now has fully functional navigation and scrolling! 🎉